hapax/hapax.github.io/assets/simple-physics.md

 computers.
-Every single thing we discovered --- from pendulum periods to the ideal gas law, jumping coffee mugs to dancing dust specks, rainy runs and random walks --- required, at most, a little pre-calculus math and solid command of a napkin hack.
+Every single thing we discovered --- from pendulum periods to the ideal gas law, jumping coffee mugs to dancing dust specks, rainy runs to random walks --- required, at most, a little pre-calculus math and solid command of a napkin hack.

 Hackery is not just about excellence and creativity for their own